dustinpfister/blog_posts/_posts/js-array-flat.md

 ## 1 - basic example

-To start off with this the first thing is to just start playing around with some basic examples of the array flat method where I am just flattening down a single array of arrays just one level.
+To start off with this the first thing is to just start playing around with some basic examples of the array flat method

+### 1.1 - basic nums array example

+Here I am just flattening down a single array of arrays just one level.

 ```js
 let nums = [[1, 2, 3], [4, 5, 6], [7, 8, 9]];